Even though it seems beneficial when cities grow and large companies take residence, the current residents reap the losses.

 According to Next City, a non-profit organization that is dedicated to social progress in urban areas around the world, the price of a single-family home in Reno has doubled since 2012, and the average rent has increased by 25 percent.

-25-year Reno resident Bart Horwitz is the owner and landlord of a property in the heart of Midtown.
-He says prices have risen consistently over the last ten years.
+Twenty-five year Reno resident Bart Horwitz is the owner and landlord of a property in the heart of Midtown.
+He says prices have risen consistently over the last 10 years.
 In 2008, Horwitz charged $800 per month for his 900 square foot property; now, he charges $1,325 per month.

 The rising market value of Midtown homes is the result, in part, of ongoing gentrification—the process of renewal and rebuilding in response to the influx of middle-class residents into deteriorating areas.